vladikcomper/md-modules/utils/convsym/README.md

 nm -n out/rom.out | awk '{print $1":",$3}' | ./convsym - out/rom.deb2 -in log
 ```

-This will extract symbols from `out/rom.out` and convert them to `out/rom.deb2` (DEB2 database for the "Advanced Error Handler and Debugger").
+This will extract symbols from `out/rom.out` and convert them to `out/rom.deb2` (DEB2 database format for the "Advanced Error Handler and Debugger").

 Alternatively, using the `-a` flag, you can append symbols to your ROM instead.
 For this to work properly, make sure ROM is rebuilt every time `convsym` is called (otherwise, after several invocations, you'll accumulate more than one symbols table at the end of ROM):